DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-06-07-identifying-components-and-patterns.md

 When: 24 May 2022 - 7 June 2022

 ## Overview
-As detailed in the [setting up for design post](/alpha-phase/setting-up-for-design/), we needed to create several components not included in the <a href="https://design-system.service.gov.uk/" target="_blank">gov.uk prototyping kit (opens in new tab)</a>.
+As detailed in the [setting up for design post](/alpha-phase/setting-up-for-design/), we needed to design several components not included in the <a href="https://design-system.service.gov.uk/" target="_blank">gov.uk prototyping kit (opens in new tab)</a>.
 These included:

 - Cards to aid in navigation to content pages
 - Sub-level navigation to support grouping of content pages at lower levels